 I was pleased to see that the bottle has a metered pump so you can apply a similar amount each time.
 Not all sprays (and no gels) have this useful feature to help you get the dosage right.

 I sprayed the head of my flaccid penis once and gently rubbed it in, paying attention to the tip and frenulum which is where I’m most sensitive.
 I waited for 10 minutes, then wiped myself with a damp cloth to remove any residue.

 I could definitely feel a good amount of numbing even before the 10 minutes was up.
-And really, it seemed similar to most other strong lidocaine sprays I’ve used.
+The numbing sensation of Stud 100 seemed similar to most other strong lidocaine sprays I’ve used, which isn’t a surprise as many of them use the same active ingredient.

 It helped me last a few minutes longer

-It worked well the first time we had sex using it, helping me last several minutes longer.
-And in one session later that week, I was able to last more than 10 minutes.
-That’s a considerable improvement to my usual under five minutes.
+Stud 100 worked well the first time we had sex using it, helping me last several minutes longer.
+One evening later that week, I was able to last more than 10 minutes, which is a considerable improvement on my usual under five minutes.

 I was still able to feel pleasure, which is of course very important.
 However, the sensation was considerably dulled on the penis head with the numbing.
 That always happens with lidocaine sprays and is to be expected.

 There’s always a trade-off between pleasure reduction and longer sex with these sprays, so on the whole I was happy enough with Stud 100.
 There’s more to sex than just the physical pleasure you feel on the tip of your penis.

-I also experimented with two and three sprays later on.
+I also experimented with two and three sprays on different days.
 Two was ok, but perhaps a little too strong.
-And three was total overkill, making it difficult to get an erection – especially when I rubbed it into the shaft as well.
+Three was total overkill, making it difficult to get an erection, especially when I rubbed it into the shaft as well.